amplication/docs/docs/getting-started/first-app.md

 We'll now make a few changes to the _Project_ entity.

-1. Click the Entities icon (left sidebar, a.k.a. main menu) to reach the Entities page.
+1. Click the Entities icon on the main menu (left sidebar) to reach the Entities page.
 2. Select the _Project_ entity.
-3. Add a new field called "Due Date" and set its data type to "Date Time".
+3. Add a new field called **Due Date** and set its data type to "Date Time".
 4. Select the existing _Owner_ field and change its _Display Name_ to "Project Owner".

 ### Compare Pending Changes Before Commit